Check Out This Guide:

 Whether you’re a restaurateur searching to start a ghost kitchen, cloud kitchen, dark kitchen or any other new buzzword that comes from the virtual restaurant world — we’re here to provide your 10-step expert guide into starting a virtual restaurant, with competition and tech in mind.

 Think restaurant food, without the dine-in option.
 With food delivery outpacing dine-in by 300% since 2016, the traditional brick & mortar storefront is marginally serving less purpose in the new delivery-forward world.

 A virtual restaurant is just that — the commercial kitchen and that alone.
-Whether it’s online ordering being booked via app or web, the virtual restaurant serves as the kitchen for delivery and/or takeout food options.
+Whether it’s online ordering being booked via app or web, the virtual restaurant or delivery only restaurant serves as the kitchen for delivery and/or takeout food options.
 There has been an increase in submerging brands utilizing virtual kitchens to help cook up flavor within their concepts.

 Opening up a virtual restaurant, rather than the traditional brick and mortar storefront, proves serious advantage past the marginal cost:

 It’s no secret that operating a traditional storefront is expensive, with multiple avenues that require attention and $$$.
 When opening up a new restaurant, limiting down on these avenues of expense (physical in-store branding, seating, multiple stations, etc.) can save you a ton of dough in initial investment into your restaurant.
 Within the virtual restaurant space, your initial investment is a fraction of the cost — we’ll cover this further in.